 Windows 11 hides advanced context menu options behind additional clicks.
 Explorer Patcher restores full legacy menus for:

-Explorer Patcher refines navigation pane behavior to ensure folders open where expected and views remain consistent.
+Explorer Patcher improves navigation pane behaviour to ensure that folders open as expected and views remain consistent.

 Benefits include: